encode/django-vanilla-views/docs/api/base-views.md

 #### get_success_url()

 Returns the URL that should be used when redirecting after a successful form submission.
-Defaults to returning the value of the `.success_url` attribute.
+Defaults to returning the value of the `success_url` attribute.

 **Note**: If you are customizing the view behavior, we'd typically recommend overriding the `form_valid()` method directly rather than overriding `get_success_url()`, as it will result in simpler, more obvious flow control.